Martial Arts Class Instructor Bios

 Instructor's Aide David Waterman

 David Waterman assists in the Tuesday through Thursday Little Dragons martial arts class for kids ages 4-8.
 When not teaching or persuing his own kung fu training in spring leg (弹腿— tan tui), Mr. Waterman enjoys hiking, camping, and video games.
 He met the love of his life at age 14; they later married and had a son, Morgan, who has "changed our life and our journey in amazing ways".
 All three Watermans train and teach at Martial Artistry, and David especially enjoys this "wonderful chance to work with an amazing and unique group of people, both teachers and students."

-A graduate of our Little Dragons martial arts class for ages 4-8, Carley Maze now takes the family kung fu classes and trains in spring leg (弹腿— tan tui).
-Because of her familiarity with the classes and her rapport with the children, she does a great job assisting in the Monday and Wednesday sessions of the Little Dragons.
-After all, no one wants to make her angry.
+Graduates of our Little Dragons martial arts class for ages 4-8, Carley and Lawson Maze now take the family kung fu classes and train in spring leg (弹腿— tan tui).
+Because of their familiarity with the classes and their rapport with the children, Carley and Lawson do a great job assisting in the Monday and Wednesday sessions of the Little Dragons.
+After all, no one wants to make Carley angry.
 You won't like her when she's angry.